zhossain7/ensemblediabetes/README.md

 best_log_reg = grid_search.best_estimator_
 ```
 ### SVM
 Support Vector Machine (SVM) is effective in high-dimensional spaces.
-We used a grid search to find the best values for the regularisation parameter
+I used a grid search to find the best values for the regularisation parameter
 𝐶 and the kernel coefficient 𝛾.
 ```python
 from sklearn.svm import SVC